axem-solutions/example/docs/vscode_integration_guide.md

 }
 ```

-Now you can run these commands as tasks.
-To make them even more easier to start, it is possible to
+Note that you'll need to replace {Binary file} with the actual name of your binary file.

-assign specific keybindings.
+With these tasks defined, you can now execute them from within VSCode.
-In the command palette search for *Configure Default Build Task*.
-From the list select the
+To make the build execution even more convenient, go to the Command Palette and search for
-**Build Project** (the label of the task in the tasks.json).
-You will see that in the tasks.json the
+"Configure Default Build Task".
+Select the "Build Project" task from the list.
+This will configure
-VSCode automatically extended the Build Project task.
-Now if you press `ctrl+shift+b` the build task
+VSCode to automatically run the "Build Project" task when you press the key combination
-starts.
+`Ctrl+Shift+B`.

 ## Debugging